-- Step one: cut some pieces of cardboard and fit them between the keys to preventing excess liquid from penetrating through.
+- Step one: cut some cardboard pieces and fit them between the keys to preventing excess liquid from penetrating.

 - Step two: using a clean container, make a thin paste of lemon and salt.
 You can also cut the lemons in halves and add salt to the already cut sides.
 Some people may also opt to use plain yogurt or toothpaste instead.

-- Step three: moisten the white soft cloth with the lemon solution and use it to clean the yellowed ivory keys.
+- Step three: moisten the soft white cloth with the lemon solution and clean the yellowed ivory keys.
 In case you’ve cut the lemons in halves, gently squeeze the salted exposed side on the ivory keys to remove stains.

 - Step four: when you’re done, leave the piano to self-dry for some time.
 Do not wipe the lemon juice immediately.

-- Step five: soak a white clean cloth in clean water and wipe the keys gently one at a time.
-Wipe everything including tight corners and crevices to remove all lemon juice.
-When you’re done, leave the piano to self-dry naturally.
+- Step five: soak a clean white cloth in clean water and wipe the keys gently one at a time.
+Wipe everything, including tight corners and crevices, to remove all lemon juice.
+When you’re finished, leave the piano to self-dry naturally.

 Thankfully, having done comprehensive research in the arena, this guide has offered ingenious hacks on how to clean piano keys and keyboards.

 Like I mentioned earlier, a piano is a meticulous musical instrument that needs to be handled with extreme care to avoid damage.
-When it comes to safety, it’s wise to wash your hands before playing the piano and cover the piano top in case it’s not being used.
+When it comes to safety, it’s wise to wash your hands before playing the piano and cover the piano top if it’s not being used, as we said.